Major League Baseball American League All-Stars of The 80s

-In the 1980s I saw a few games at long demolished Baltimore Memorial Stadium on 33rd Street when my Brewers were in town.
-I couldn't help but follow the Orioles because all of their games were on WBAL radio and many more were on local TV stations.
-In the early 80s when both the Brewers and Orioles were contenders, I got to know very well a number of stars on the Orioles and Brewers who are now in the baseball Hall of Fame.
+In the 1980s I saw a few games at long-demolished Baltimore Memorial Stadium on 33rd Street when my Brewers were in town.
+I couldn't help but follow the Orioles because all of their games were on WBAL radio and much more were on local TV stations.
+In the early 80s when both the Brewers and Orioles were contenders, I got to know very well a number of stars on the Orioles and Brewers who are now in the Baseball Hall of Fame.
 I also became very familiar with all of the great American League players of the 1980s.
-In this hub I select my all-decade team with runners-up.
+In this hub, I select my all-decade team with runners-up.

 American League All-Stars of the 80s

 My all-decade team of the 80s includes the following players by position.
 All of my statistics are taken from Wikipedia.

 First Base - Eddie Murray: